 Help out or donate to existing initiatives or start something new...

 The foodbanks, Communities 1st , residents associations, and other community organisations always need support.
 Engage with uplifting community groups like St Albans Rainbow Trail.
+Sustainable St Albans is always looking for new volunteers to get involved.
 Or how about community gardening, local renewable energy projects, setting up a Library of Things, taking part in a repair event, offering skills and services that contribute to vibrant community life?